Other Inhabited Worlds: What the Urantia Book Says About Life Across the Cosmos

 The Drake Equation as Asymptote

-The Urantia Book occupies the optimistic end of the parameter space, and then keeps going.
-Its number is not "tens of thousands in our galaxy" but rather "approximately seven trillion across the master universe."
-Where the Drake equation acknowledges we do not know whether life is rare or common, the book treats the question as settled in favor of common.
-Where the Drake equation is silent on intelligence and on the survival of civilizations, the book describes a cosmic ecology in which intelligent will creatures are the point of the entire enterprise.
+The Urantia Book occupies the optimistic end of that parameter space and then keeps going.
+Its figure is not tens of thousands in one galaxy but approximately seven trillion across the master universe.
+Where Drake's framework honestly suspends judgment on whether life is rare or common, the book treats the matter as settled in favor of common.
+Where the equation falls silent on the emergence of intelligence and the longevity of civilizations, the book describes a cosmic ecology in which intelligent will creatures are not an incidental byproduct but the entire point of the enterprise.

-There is a useful way to hold the two together.
+There is a coherent way to hold the two together.
 The Drake equation is what we can do from the outside, with telescopes and spectroscopy and statistical models.
 The book is what is claimed from the inside, by an order of authors who say they speak for the cosmic administration.
-Either both pictures converge as our instruments improve, or they do not.
-The interesting decades are the ones we are now living through, when the data starts to push on the question.
+Either the two pictures converge as our instruments sharpen, or they do not, and the decades we are now living through are the interesting ones precisely because the data has finally begun to push on the question.
+K2-18b is one rocky-ish world with possible signs of biological methane.
+Webb is reading water vapor off warm Jupiters and starting to chip at the atmospheres of smaller, cooler planets.
+The 2030s will likely deliver direct imaging of an Earth-sized world in the habitable zone of a sun-like star.
+None of this proves the book right or wrong.
+All of it makes the question less abstract than it was when Drake first scribbled his terms.

 A Settled Answer